ethereum/execution-apis/src/engine/specification.md

 1. Given array of block hashes client software **MUST** respond with array of `ExecutionPayloadBodyV1` objects with the corresponding hashes respecting the order of block hashes in the input array.

 1. Client software **MUST** skip the payload body in the response array if the data of this body is missing.
 For instance, if the request is `[A.block_hash, B.block_hash, C.block_hash]` and client software has data of payloads `A` and `C`, but doesn't have data of `B`, the response **MUST** be `[A.body, C.body]`.

+1. Clients that support `engine_getPayloadBodiesByRangeV1` are not required to respond to requests for finalized blocks by root.

+1. This request maps to [`BeaconBlocksByRoot`](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md#beaconblocksbyrange=) in the consensus layer `p2p` specification.
+Callers must be careful to use the execution block root, instead of the beacon block root.

+### engine_getPayloadBodiesByRangeV1

+#### Request

+* method: `engine_getPayloadBodiesByRangeV1`
+* params:
+  1. `start`: `QUANTITY`, 64 bits - Starting block number
+  1. `count`: `QUANITTY`, 64 bits - Number of blocks to return

+#### Response

+* result: `Array of ExecutionPayloadBodyV1` - Array of [`ExecutionPayloadBodyV1`](#ExecutionPayloadBodyV1) objects.
+* error: code and message set in case an exception happens while processing the method call.
+  * Clients that don't support fetching bodies by range **MUST** return the error code `-32601 	Method not found 	The method does not exist / is not available.`.
+Callers may then revert to `engine_getPayloadBodiesByRootV1`.

+#### Specification

+1. Given a `start` and a `count`, the client software **MUST** respond with array of `ExecutionPayloadBodyV1` objects with the corresponding execution block number respecting the order of blocks in the canonical chain, as selected by the latest `forkChoiceUpdated` call.

+1. Client software **MUST** skip the payload body for any blocks that have been pruned by the execution client or where the request extends past the current latest known block.

+1. This request maps to [`BeaconBlocksByRange`](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md#beaconblocksbyrange=) in the consensus layer `p2p` specification.
+ Callers must be careful to not confuse `start` with a slot number, instead mapping the slot to a block number.